FransUrbo/snmp-modules/bind9/README.txt

 Mailinglists
 =================
-If you're interested in all the CVS commits and changes, you can subscribe to the 'cvs-snmp-modules@bayour.com' mailinglist.
+If you're interested in all the CVS commits and changes, you can subscribe to the 'cvs-snmp-modules@lists.bayour.com' mailinglist.
 It contain ALL my SNMP modules, not just the Bind9 SNMP Subagent changes.
 It's not that much traffic on the list, so don't worry about 'drowning' :).

-For support and other discussions about the module, please subscribe to the 'snmp-modules@bayour.com' mailinglist.
+For support and other discussions about the module, please subscribe to the 'snmp-modules@lists.bayour.com' mailinglist.

-To subscribe: Send an empty mail to the 'request-<mailinglist>' address.
+To subscribe: Send an empty mail to the 'request-<mailinglist>@lists.bayour.com'
+              address.

 NOTE (1):
 =================